Can you use essential oils in pregnancy?

-Use: A roller ball bottle is most practical for this blend as you can carry it around and apply it whenever you feel to, whether it is to avoid the feeling of sickness or to soothe it when you do feel it.
+Use: An inhaler stick or roller ball bottle is most practical for this blend as you can carry it around and breath in or apply it whenever you feel to, whether it is to avoid the feeling of sickness or to soothe it when you do feel it.

 - Stretch Marks

 Essential Oils: Lavender, roman chamomile and mandarin with a base of rosehip and calendula carrier oils.
 The essential oils are all great for skin care but remember to ensure you get pure Lavender Oil with the Latin name Lavandula angustifolia*.